harshitpaunikar1/brand-tuned-support-assistant/.github/project-buildup-history.md

 - Task summary: Came back after lunch and realized wrapped a repeated block in a helper function since it showed up three times.
 - Deliverable: Pushed before end of day.
+## 2025-01-09 - Day 7: HTML scaffold

+- Task summary: Ended up revisiting this in the evening — wrapped a repeated block in a helper function since it showed up three times.
+- Deliverable: Minor but worth doing.